Saturday, October 5, 2024

 Consumers have the right to:

-· Confirm whether a controller is processing their personal data and access such personal data;
+· Confirm whether a controller is processing their personal data;

-· Opt-out of the processing of the personal data for purposes of targeted advertising, the sale of personal data (subject to exceptions), or profiling in furtherance of solely automated decisions that produce legal or similarly significant effects concerning the consumer.
+· Opt-out of the processing of the personal data for purposes of targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal effects or similarly significant effects concerning the consumer;

 SENSITIVE DATA

-· Genetic or biometric data processed for the purpose of uniquely identifying an individual;
+· The processing of biometric data or genetic information for the purpose of uniquely identifying an individual;

-· Personal data collected from a known child;
+· The personal data of a known child; or

 CONTRACT REQUIREMENTS

-A contract between a controller and a processor must set forth instructions for processing data, the nature and purpose of processing, the type of data subject to processing, the duration of processing and the rights and obligations of both parties.
-The contract shall also require that the processor:
+A contract between a controller and a processor must clearly set forth instructions for processing data, the nature and purpose of processing, the type of data subject to processing, the duration of processing, and the rights and obligations of both parties.
+It must also require that the processor:

-· Ensure that each person processing personal data is subject to a duty of confidentiality with respect to the data;
+· Ensure that each person processing personal data is subject to a duty of confidentiality;

-· At the controller's direction, delete or return all personal data to the controller as requested at the end of the provision of services, unless retention of the personal data is required by law;
+· Upon request, delete or return all personal data to the controller as requested at the end of the provision of services;

-· Upon the reasonable request of the controller, make available to the controller all information in its possession necessary to demonstrate the processor's compliance with the obligations in this chapter;
+· Upon request, make available to the controller all information necessary to demonstrate compliance with the Act;

 DATA PROTECTION ASSESSMENTS

-A controller must conduct and document a data protection assessment for each of the controller's processing activities that presents a heightened risk of harm to a consumer, including:
+A controller must conduct and document a data privacy and protection assessment for each of the following processing activities involving personal data:

-· The processing of personal data for the purposes of targeted advertising;
+· The processing of personal data for purposes of targeted advertising;

 · The sale of personal data;